+Hard-Disk Failover

-Hard-Disk Failover Specifies the hard drive that is booted in the event of a hard drive failure.
-The devices are selected in the Harddrive in the list is attempted to boot.
+Specifies the hard drive that is booted in the event of a hard drive failure.
+The devices are selected in the Hard-Disk Drive Sequence on the Boot Option Setting menu.
+When this option is set to Disabled, only the first hard drive in the list is attempted to boot.
 When this option is set to Enabled, all hard drives are attempted to boot in the order selected in the Hard-Disk Drive Sequence.
 This option is not enabled for UEFI Boot Mode.